 Voth's activities after leaving active mission work are harder to track; his later diaries have not been transcribed and other papers are not well investigated.
 In 1902 Dorsey wrote to Voth as secretary of the newly formed American Anthropological Association, on the letterhead of the new association, inviting Voth to become a founding member.
 I have not been able to verify if Voth followed through to become a founder, but I expect he would have.
 One major involvement was with the Fred Harvey Company, the travel services company that worked in parallel with the Santa Fe railroad.
-This would have been a connection made via George Dorsey, who also worked for the Harvey company at approximately the same time.71 Voth was actively involved with the construction and furnishing of the Hopi House on the south rim of the Grand Canyon.
-This structure is officially attributed to the designer Mary Colter, but my hypothesis is that the persons responsible were actually the Hopi men from Third Mesa whom Voth brought in to work on the project.72 Voth also assembled another large artifact collection, some of which was displayed for years in the Hopi House, while some, including altar reproductions, were at the Hotel Alvarado in Albuquerque.73 Some of this work continued at least over the next ten years.
+This would have been a connection made via George Dorsey, who also worked for the Harvey company at approximately the same time.
+To the Hopi House on the south rim of the Grand Canyon.
+This structure is officially attributed to the designer Mary Colter, but my hypothesis is that the persons responsible were actually the Hopi men from Third Mesa whom Voth brought in to work on the project.
+Voth also assembled another large artifact collection, some of which was displayed for years in the Hopi House, while some, including altar reproductions, were at the Hotel Alvarado in Albuquerque.
+Some of this work continued at least over the next ten years.